Latest Checkmate (CHECK) News Update

 TLDR

-Checkmate's development continues with these milestones:
+Checkmate's development continues with these upcoming milestones:

 2. Season 7 & Quarterly Playoffs (Q2 2026) – The next competitive season culminating in playoffs for top-ranked players.

-3. Multi-Game Network Expansion (2026–2027) – Strategic vision to extend CHECK token utility beyond Anichess to multiple titles.
+3. Multi-Game Network Expansion (2026–2027) – Strategic vision to extend CHECK utility beyond Anichess to multiple titles.

 Deep Dive